The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Summary

-From the \erass sample and cosmological analysis presented in this paper, we derive the $\sigma_8=0.88\pm 0.02$ with 3\% precision and $\Omega_{\mathrm{m}}=0.29^{+0.01}_{-0.02}$ with $\sim5\%$ precision for the \lcdm scenario.
-To remove the degeneracy between $\sigma_8$ and $\Omega_{\mathrm{m}}$ and to have a fair comparison between CMB results, we combine these two parameters and measure the $S_{8}=0.86\pm 0.01$ parameter with 2\% precision.
-Our results, from a late-time probe, are competitive and consistent with \planck CMB 2020 measurements \citep{Planck2020}, an early-time probe, not confirming the previously reported $S_8$ tension between early and late-time probes \citep{Heymans2021, Huterer2023}.
-However, we observe $>3\sigma$ discrepancy on the $S_{8}$ parameter measured in some of the cosmic shear, clustering, and BAO/RSD experiments in the literature \citep{Amon2022, Secco2022, vandenBusch2022, Li2023, Sugiyama2023, Alam2021}.
+From the \erass sample and cosmological analysis presented in this paper, we derived the $\sigma_8=0.88\pm 0.02$ with 3\% precision and $\Omega_{\mathrm{m}}=0.29^{+0.01}_{-0.02}$ with $\sim5\%$ precision for the \lcdm scenario.
+To remove the degeneracy between $\sigma_8$ and $\Omega_{\mathrm{m}}$ and to have a fair comparison between CMB results, we combined these two parameters and measure the $S_{8}=0.86\pm 0.01$ parameter with a 2\% precision.
+Our results, from a late-time probe, are competitive and consistent with \planck CMB~2020 measurements \citep{Planck2020}, an early-time probe, not confirming the previously reported $S_8$ tension between early and late-time probes \citep{Heymans2021, Huterer2023}.
+However, we observe a $>3\sigma$ discrepancy on the $S_{8}$ parameter measured in some of the cosmic shear, clustering, and BAO/RSD experiments in the literature \citep{Amon2022, Secco2022, vandenBusch2022, Li2023, Sugiyama2023, Alam2021}.